Degrees

 - Policing

-Professor Mauleón received his J.D. from the UCLA School of Law with specializations in Critical Race Theory and Comparative and International Law, where he served as a senior editor for the UCLA Law Review, the chief developmental editor for the Chicanx-Latinx Law Review.
-Before law school, he studied creative expression and social movements at the University of Minnesota and New York University, Gallatin, before graduating with a B.F.A. in Painting with Highest Honors from the Rhode Island School of Design.
+Professor Mauleón earned his J.D. from UCLA School of Law, where he served as a senior editor of the UCLA Law Review and chief developmental editor of the Chicanx-Latinx Law Review.
+He studied creative expression and social movements at the University of Minnesota and NYU Gallatin and received a B.F.A. in Painting with Highest Honors from the Rhode Island School of Design.